unverbuggt/TPMS/sensors/README.md

 ## Other (probably EV6T) type

 It seems to be like [tpms_ford.c](https://github.com/merbanan/rtl_433/blob/master/src/devices/tpms_ford.c).
-But I'd disagree with the temperature offset (It is probably -65 °C, but let's wait for colder temperatures).

 The total transmission is 160 bits.
-The transmission is OOK modulated while car is standing or when using the 125kHz trigger tool (BC2T-1A203-AB).
-It changes to FSK modulation while driving.
+The transmission is OOK and then FSK modulated while car is standing or when using the 125kHz trigger tool (BC2T-1A203-AB).
+It changes to only FSK modulation while driving.

 Preamble 16 Bits: `0101010101010101` = `0x5555`.
 Sync Word 16 Bits: `0101010101010110` = `0x5556`.